 There has been a proliferation of International Schools in recent years.
-The international sector has expanded especially in China, India and the Middle East but it is a truly global phenomenon.
+The international sector has expanded significantly in China, India and the Middle East, but it is a truly global phenomenon.
 Subsequently, opportunities for teachers and administrators now abound in the sector with thousands leaving their countries of origin every year to take up jobs in international schools.

-I’ve worked in the international sector for over a decade and have no regrets about making the move overseas.
-That is not to say that life in the sector doesn’t come without challenges, and international education is definitely not for everyone.
-One must think long and hard about leaving ones own country to venture into the unknown and living in a foreign land.
+I’ve worked in the international sector for over a decade and have no regrets about making a move overseas.
+That is not to say that life in the industry doesn’t come without challenges, and international education is not for everyone.
+One must think long and hard about leaving one’s own country to venture into the unknown and living in a foreign land.

-Once you have been offered a job in a school you think you would like to work in there are many questions that you need to ask your potential employer before signing a contract.
+Once you have been offered a job in a school, you think you would like to work there are many questions that you need to ask your potential employer before signing a contract.
 Salary is the obvious starting point.
 Be sure to know how much you’ll take home each month after tax.
-In some countries you may be paid a tax free salary, this often the case in the Middle East, whilst in others taxation rates may be markedly lower than in your own country.
-Gratuities are paid by most international schools.
-These tend to vary between 10% and 20% of your basic salary earned during the course of your contract.
+In some countries you may be paid a tax free salary, this often the case in the Middle East, whilst in others, taxation rates may be markedly lower than in your own country.
+Most international schools pay gratuities.
+These tend to vary between 10% and 20% of your basic salary earned during your contract.
 Sometimes these gratuities are linked to performance management so ensure that you find out.
-Also be aware that if a gratuity is linked to your basic salary this will not include any stipend that you might receive.
-Receiving a considerable sum of money as a gratuity at the end of contract is one of the most attractive features of working in an international school for many teachers.
+Also, be aware that if a bonus is linked to your basic salary, this will not include any stipend that you might receive.
+Receiving a considerable sum of money as a gratuity at the end of a contract is one of the most attractive features of working in an international school for many teachers.
 Housing is another crucial element of your package.
-If possible get the school to put you in touch with one of your future colleagues, or find someone on LinkedIn, so that you can ask pertinent questions about your housing.
+If possible, get the school to put you in touch with one of your future colleagues, or find someone on LinkedIn, so that you can ask pertinent questions about your housing.
 Whether or not your bills are included in your housing allowance is definitely worth asking your new HR department.
-Similarly, you should enquire about flights to and from your new school.
+Similarly, it would help if you enquired about flights to and from your new school.
 Are you entitled to annual flights?
 Does your contract include a flight home at the end of your contract?
-Are family members expected to pay their own way or does the school cover their expenses to?
+Are family members expected to pay their way or does the school cover their expenses too?
 Finally, be sure to know what insurance package you will have.
-Medical Insurance is ridiculously expensive in some countries, so if you are traveling with a spouse or family be sure to check the cost of insurance if the school don’t provide family insurance.
+Medical Insurance is ridiculously expensive in some countries, so if you are travelling with a spouse or family, be sure to check the cost of insurance if the school don’t provide family insurance.

-Think carefully about the type of school you wish to work in.
-Some international boarding schools can be quite remote.
+Think carefully about the type of school you wish to work for, as some international boarding schools can be quite remote.
 In these schools, the chances are you might end up living on campus.
-Campus life can be great and it there is usually a strong sense of community.
-You would be living in a bubble though and there is little “escape” from work.
-Should you choose to work in a big city, you’ll probably end up living in an apartment, and if it’s a metropolis then you’ll be surrounded by concrete and little open space for children to play.
-It’s important to choose a school where you’ll get some sort of work/life balance.
+Campus life can be tremendous, and there is usually a strong sense of community.
+You would be living in a bubble though, and there is little “escape” from work.
+Should you choose to work in a big city, you’ll probably end up living in an apartment, and if it’s a metropolis, then you’ll be surrounded by concrete and little open space for children to play.
+It’s essential to choose a school where you’ll get some work/life balance.
 Of course, you are going to have to work hard, but you will also want a release from the pressures of work.
 We are all looking for different things, so search out something that best fits you, and your career.